-At the end of the reference period, the fund had 24.11% of sustainable investments with an environmental objective not aligned with the EU Taxonomy.
+At the end of the reference period, the fund had 27.19% of sustainable investments with an environmental objective not aligned with the EU Taxonomy.

-investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852.
-Additionally, the fund had 1.56% of sustainable investments that the fund company, based on estimated and/or reported data, deems as contributing to an environmental objective aligned with the EU Taxonomy (but which cannot with sufficient certainty be classified as compatible with the EU Taxonomy as such).
+Additionally, the fund had 2.63% of sustainable investments that the fund company, based on estimated and/or reported data, deems as contributing to an environmental objective aligned with the EU Taxonomy (but which cannot with sufficient certainty be classified as compatible with the EU Taxonomy as such).